Ezehkiel/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 ![40](./img/40.png)

 > 2. Set a delay of 250 milliseconds on `s1`.
-Relaunch a run with the
-    JMeter script and explain what it is happening?
+Relaunch a run with the JMeter script and explain what it is happening?

-To set the delay we firstly have to get the IP address of s1.
-We use `docker inspect -f` (-f mean format) to get the IP directly.
+First, to set the delay, we have to get the IP address of S1.
+We use `docker inspect -f` (`-f` means `format`) to get the IP directly.

 ```bash
 $ docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' s1
 $ curl -H "Content-Type: application/json" -X POST -d '{"delay": 250}' http://192.168.42.11:3000/delay
 ```

-The test take more time to run, because each request take at least 250 ms to respond.
-We can see that on the report below.
-Indeed we can see that the average time to respond is 253 ms for the request `GET /`.
-The test takes 04:53 minutes to run entirely.
+The test takes more time to run, because each request take at least 250 ms to get a response.
+We can see that on the image below.

 ![41](./img/41.png)

+We can see that the average time to get a response is 253 ms for the request `GET /`.
+The test took almost 5 minutes (04:53) to run entirely.

 > 3. Set a delay of 2500 milliseconds on `s1`.
 Same than previous step.

 ![42](./img/42.png)

-We can see below that HAProxy has detected that S1 was too slow to respond so he automatically switched S1 as a down node and redirect traffic to S2 that is much faster to respond.
+This time, HAProxy has detected that S1 was too slow to respond, so he automatically switched S1 as a DOWN node and redirected traffic to S2, which is much faster to respond.

 ![43](./img/43.png)